 Making a Plan

-The basic idea is to keep roughly half of the lawn (the half further away from the house), remove the yews and replace them with flowering shrubs, increase the size of the existing bed to create a garden with 4 season interest to both humans and pollinators, and diversify the remaining lawn away from a grass monoculture.
+The basic idea is to create a garden with 4 season interest to both humans and pollinators, remove the yews and replace them with flowering shrubs, increase the size of the existing bed, and diversify the remaining lawn away from a grass monoculture.

 What do our creatures need through their 4 seasons?
 Nesting sites, over wintering sites, food for larvae, food for adults.
 Pollinators are mostly attracted by colours and scents.
 Expert advice is that they are more likely to be attracted if there is a larger stand of one type of plant, rather than a mix of plants.
 Humans want interest through a variety of texture and colour, without looking too messy year around.
 We are going to aim for an overlap of everyone’s needs with a perennial flower garden that has lots of local native plants in it.

 Why remove the yews?
 Over the years they have gotten too tall and not been properly pruned.
-Rejuvenating them would be a process of several years, and since they are gymnosperms they don’t provide any support for our pollinators.
+Also, they are gymnosperms they don’t provide any support for our pollinators.
 Instead, let’s plant some flowering shrubs that provide nectar, pollen and later fruit for the creatures that visit our garden.

 What to plant in our garden?
 This is the fun part for a plant junkie like me.
 I start every garden design with a list of plants that I’d like to use on the site, and then whittle that down until it is reasonable for a garden.
 I am not going to plant only purely native plants in my garden.
 While there are good reasons to prefer native plants, I think that it is impossible to move backwards to before we imported all these exotic plants, and I need to have a garden that is also a show piece for our new home.
 As a compromise, I will choose plants that the animal kingdom is attracted to and can feed from.